Posthumous sperm retrieval: Areas with full bans

-Similar legislation exists in Germany, Sweden, and the Australian states of Victoria, Western Australia and Taiwan.
+Similar legislation exists in Germany, Sweden, Taiwan and the Australian states of Victoria and Western Australia.

 Areas requiring written consent

 Guidelines outlining the legal use of posthumously extracted gametes in the United Kingdom were laid out in the Human Fertilisation and Embryology Act 1990.
 The Act dictates that explicit written consent by the donor must be provided to the Human Fertilisation and Embryology Authority in order for extraction and fertilisation to take place.
 Following the 1997 case of Regina v.
 Human Fertilisation and Embryology Authority, the terms of the Act were extended to comatose patients, and so theoretically assault charges could be (but in this case were not) brought against doctors for overseeing or performing the procedure.

 There are few other jurisdictions that fall into this category.
 New York senator Roy M. Goodman proposed a bill in 1997 requiring written consent by the donor in 1998, but it was never passed into law.

+Also in Spain it is necessary to have a signed consent from the deceased person and the wife can only use the sample in a period of 12 months.